 If you can’t avoid a flight, try at least to offset your carbon footprint.

 Think about the items you are using and taking on an adventure and see if there is a way to reduce the single-use plastic you are using.
 That could include….using filter systems so you don’t need to buy bottled water, making your own expedition food and reusing containers and swapping your plastic toothbrush for a bamboo one.

-Use google when looking for accommodation or companies in the areas you travel to see if there is an eco organisation you can go with.
 Showing your support for these organisations shows others that we care how they treat the planet and will encourage them to follow.
+Eco-lodges are on the rise because more and more people are choosing to stay in them over conventional hotels.